UnbendableStraw/homepod-restore/README.md

 If you want to try building an .ipsw yourself, accomplish the prerequisites first.
 This may be easier in the future.
 For now:

-1. Download ./makeipsw.sh from tihmstar's repo: https://github.com/tihmstar/homepodstuff
-2. `mkdir -p _httpserver/firmware/AudioAccessory1,1/0x7000`
+1. `mkdir -p _httpserver/firmware/AudioAccessory1,1/0x7000`
-3. Generate keys.
+2. Generate keys (details to come).
 This repo has key "21L569" for 17.5 attached for you to try.
 Put your key inside the 0x7000 folder
-4. `cd _httpserver`
+3. `cd _httpserver`
-5. `python3 -m http.server 8888`
+4. `python3 -m http.server 8888`
-6. leave the python http server running, and open a new terminal
+5. leave the python http server running, and open a new terminal
+6. Download ./makeipsw.sh from tihmstar's repo: https://github.com/tihmstar/homepodstuff
 7. `chmod +x makeipsw.sh`
 8. `git checkout homepod`
 9. `./makeipsw.sh PATH_TO_HOMEPOD_OTA.zip PATH_TO_APPLETV.ipsw PATH_TO_OUTPUT.ipsw`